-Age Rates per 1,000 Members
+Age Rate per Year

-20 0.036
+20 0.0020%

-25 0.044
+25 0.0024

-30 0.068
+30 0.0037

-35 0.090
+35 0.0050

-40 0.125
+40 0.0069

-45 0.159
+45 0.0087

-50 0.217
+50 0.0119

-55 0.314
+55 0.0173

-60 0.463
+60 0.0255

-65 0.508
+65 0.0279

-g.
-Marital Status: 92% of all active male members and 67% of all active female members are assumed to be married at the time benefits commence.
-Males are assumed to be three years older than female spouses.
+- g.
+Marital Status: 90% of all active male members and 50% of all active female members are assumed to be married at the time benefits commence.
+Males are assumed to be two years older than female spouses. - h.

-- h.
 Administrative Expenses: The normal cost under the actuarial cost method is increased by an assumed amount to reflect the average annual administrative expenses expected to be incurred and paid by the System in the years following the valuation date.
-The assumed amount is based on the average of (1) the budgeted administrative expenses for the year following the valuation date and (2) the estimated administrative expenses for the second year following the valuation date, reduced by the amount appropriated by the State of Texas for the System to pay part of the administrative expenses for the year following the valuation date. - i.
-Contributions: The total annual contributions to be paid by all governing bodies for the participating departments for qualified service as it is earned is assumed to be the total contributions based on the number of active members in the valuation and known monthly contribution rates for each department as of the valuation date. - j.
+The assumed amount is based on input from the Executive Director and the CFO about some of the details of (1) the budgeted administrative expenses for the year following the valuation date and (2) the estimated administrative expenses for the second year following the valuation date, reduced by the amount appropriated by the State of Texas for the System to pay part of the administrative expenses for the year following the valuation date.

+- i.
+Contributions: The total annual Part One contributions to be paid by all governing bodies for the participating departments for qualified service as it is earned is assumed to be the total contributions based on the number of active members in the valuation in each department and known monthly contribution rates for each department as of the valuation date. - j.
 Pensioner Data: If the marital status field provided in the data was "married", "unknown", or was missing, then the annuity payment form was assumed to be a joint and two-thirds to spouse annuity.
 For all other marital status codes, the payment form was assumed to be a life annuity.
-Missing spouse date of birth was assumed to be three years from the retiree's date of birth, with females three years younger. - 6.
-Changes in Methods and Assumptions Since the August 31, 2016 Valuation
+Missing spouse date of birth was assumed to be two years from the retiree's date of birth, with females two years younger. - 6.
+Changes in Methods and Assumptions Since the August 31, 2018 Valuation - a.
+There are no changes in methods. - b.
+All of the changes in assumptions are documented in the July 23, 2020 report of the six-year experience study and review of assumptions.
+The System Board of Trustees adopted all of the recommended assumptions during its August 18, 2020 meeting.